krisstallenberg/pepernoot-blog/src/content/2023-03-20-Methods-Summary.md

 Reliability refers to the consistency or stability of a measuring instrument.
 In other words, the measuring instrument must measure exactly the same way every time it is used.
 This consistency means we should receive a similar score each time they use the measuring instrument for the same object.

+The observed score = true score + measurement error

+Reliability = true score / observed score

+How then can we minimize error in measurement, and enhance reliability?
+We can make sure that all the problems related to the four types of measures are minimized.
+These problems include:
+- Those in recording or scoring data (method error)
+- Those in understanding instructions, motivation, fatigue, and the testing environment (trait error)

+##### Four types of reliability

+There are four types of reliability:

+1. **Test/retest reliability**: A reliability coefficient determined by assessing the degree of relationship between scores on the same test administered on two different occasions.
+A problem related to test/retest measures is that on many tests there are practice effects, that is, some people get better at the second testing, and this practice lowers the observed correlation.
+2. **Alternate-forms reliability**: A reliability coefficient determined by assessing the degree of relationship between scores on two equivalent tests.
+One problem with alternate-forms reliability is making sure that the tests are truly parallel.
+3. **Split-half reliability**: A reliability coefficient determined by correlating scores on one half of a measure with scores on the other half of the measure.What is typically recommended is to correlate scores on even-numbered items with scores on odd-numbered items.
+4. **Interrater reliability**: A reliability coefficient that assesses the agreement of observations made by two or more raters or judges.

+#### Validity

+Validity refers to whether the instrument measures what it claims to measure.

+##### Four types of validity

+There are four types of validity:

+1.

 ## Chapter 4

 ### Module 7